MPI-Dortmund/cryolo/source/other/cryolo_configuration_file.rst

 crYOLO configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The config file is organized in the sections model, training and validation.
+The config file is organized in the sections model, training, validation and other.
 This is how a typical configuration file looks like:

 .. code-block:: JSON